WHITE555Gamer/Minecraft-QuickStatusSDC/README.md

 # Minecraft-QuickStatusSDC
-Quick Status Share and Development Commands.
+This plugin is for a Quick Status Share and Development Commands.